-$$\frac{dx}{dt} = f(x,u), \qquad y = h(x,u), \tag{2.5}$$
+$$\frac{dx}{dt} = f(x,u), \qquad y = h(x,u), \tag{3.6}$$

-The dimension of the state vector is called the order of the system.
-The system (2.5) is called time-invariant because the functions f and h do not depend explicitly on time t; there are more general time-varying systems where the functions do depend on time.
+The dimension of the state vector is called the order of the model.
+The model given in equation (3.6) is called time-invariant because the functions f and h do not depend explicitly on time t; there are more general time-varying systems where the functions do depend on time.
 The model consists of two functions: the function f gives the rate of change of the state vector as a function of state x and control u, and the function h gives the measured values as functions of state x and control u.

-A system is called a linear state space system if the functions f and h are linear in x and u.
-A linear state space system can thus be represented by where A, B, C and D are constant matrices.
-Such a system is said to be linear and time-invariant, or LTI for short.
+A model is called a linear state space model (or often just a "linear system") if the functions f and h are linear in x and u.
+A linear state space model can thus be represented by where A, B, C and D are constant matrices.
+Such a model is said to be linear and time-invariant, or LTI for short.
+(In this text we will usually omit the term time-invariant and just say the model is linear.)
 The matrix A is called the dynamics matrix, the matrix B is called the control matrix, the matrix C is called the sensor matrix and the matrix D is called the direct term.
-Frequently systems will not have a direct term, indicating that the control signal does not influence the output directly.
+Frequently models will not have a direct term, indicating that the control signal does not influence the output directly.

-$$\frac{dx}{dt} = Ax + Bu, \qquad y = Cx + Du, \qquad (2.6)$$ where t is the independent (time) variable, y(t) is the dependent (output) variable and u(t) is the input.
+$$\frac{dx}{dt} = Ax + Bu, \qquad y = Cx + Du, \qquad (3.7)$$ where t is the independent (time) variable, y(t) is the dependent (output) variable and u(t) is the input.
 The notation $d^k y/dt^k$ is used to denote the kth derivative of y with respect to t, sometimes also written as $y^{(k)}$.
-The controlled differential equation (2.7) is said to be an nth-order system.
-This system can be converted into state space form by defining
+The controlled differential equation (3.8) is said to be an nth-order model.
+This model can be converted into state space form by defining